jacione/ptychodactyl/README.md

 This repository contains code for collecting and analyzing 2D ptychography data, with 3D hopefully supported soon.

 ## Dependencies
-This project must be run on **Python 3.8** (later versions are not yet supported by pythonnet).
+This project must be run on **Python 3.8** (later versions are not yet supported by pythonNET).
 It requires the following packages, all available via `conda install`:
 *  click (>=8.0.1)
 *  h5py (>=3.2.1)
 *  matplotlib (>=3.4.2)